 - Receive approval from your Department Chair

-- Complete the paperwork for a course implementation grant of up to $500 to support hybrid course development and re-design
+- Submit a proposal for a course implementation grant of up to $500 to support hybrid course development and re-design

-- Engage in a series of online self-paced modules on hybrid/flipped course design by August 2019
+- Engage in a series of online self-paced modules on hybrid/flipped course design over the summer

 - Teach the hybrid course twice in 3-year period

-- Share your experiences and course materials as a part of a case study co-authored by CTL staff
+- Share your experiences and course materials with CTL staff to be shared with other hybrid faculty

 - Participate in evaluations for the hybrid course